liamstevens111/terraform-aws-infrastructure/modules/db/README.md

-This contains all settings related to storage of data, such as RDS
+Contains all settings related to storage of data, such as RDS